 The east section is primarily businesses from the 1920s and ’30s, preserved with their wares on display.
 Visitors are free to wander through a kitchenware shop, a florist’s, an umbrella store, a bar, a soy sauce shop, a tailor’s, a cosmetics shop, and an inn complete with an operational noodle shop.

-As soon as you cross the threshold into the open air museum you are whisked away to another time.
-Even the visitor center was formerly the ceremonial pavilion of the Imperial Palace.
-The entire park is staffed by volunteers, some of whom dress in period style.
+The park recruits volunteers as tour guides, some of whom dress in period style.
 There are often craft workshops hosted in the old houses where children can learn to make origami or pinwheels.
 Occasionally the staffers will put on a variety show in the pavilion, showcasing everything from traditional Japanese performance arts to contemporary magic tricks.

 As per Japanese custom, guests are expected to take off their shoes when entering houses.
 Wear easily removable footwear to explore the houses.
 5 minutes by bus from Musashi-Koganei Station (JR Chuo Line).
 5 minutes by bus from Mitaka Station (JR Chuo Line and Sobu Line).
 5 minutes by bus from Hana-Koganei Station (Seibu Shinjuku Line).
 30 minutes on foot from Musashi-Koganei Station (north exit).